bstaber/rustineers/book/src/ridge_regression_1d/generics_std/closed_form_solution.md

-# Chapter: Generic types and trait bounds in Rust
+# Closed-form estimator with generic types and trait bounds

 ## What are generics?